Nginx Ingress Integrator

 Change configuration

-Looking at the above output we see some default settings for the charm, including nginx.ingress.kubernetes.io/proxy-body-size': '20m'
+In the output above you’ll see some default settings for the charm, including nginx.ingress.kubernetes.io/proxy-body-size': '20m'

 .
 The charm controls this via the max-body-size

 configuration option.
-We can easily change this by running:
+You can easily change this by running:

 juju config nginx-ingress-integrator max-body-size=10

-action above, we’ll now see that the annotation has been updated to 'nginx.ingress.kubernetes.io/proxy-body-size': '10m'
+action above, you’ll see that the annotation has been updated to 'nginx.ingress.kubernetes.io/proxy-body-size': '10m'

 .